 Synonyms: lateral epicondylitis (tennis elbow), medial epicondylitis (golfer's elbow)

-- Tennis elbow is estimated to have a prevalence of 1-3% of the population.
-The peak incidence is between 40 and 50 years of age.
+- Tennis elbow is estimated to have a prevalence of 1-3% of the population and an incidence of 4-7 per 1,000 people years.
+The peak incidence is between 35 and 54 years of age.
 Men and women are affected equally.
+It accounts for two thirds of persistent elbow pain seen in primary care.

-- Golfer's elbow is the most common cause of medial elbow pain; however, the incidence is about one fifth as common as tennis elbow.
+- Golfer's elbow is the most common cause of medial elbow pain; however, the incidence is about one seventh as common as tennis elbow.

 - Tennis elbow and golfer's elbow may be seen in any age group if hobbies, jobs or sports activities can lead to overuse injuries.